 For course-specific factors, image data and videos are being collected and analyzed via neural networks.
-We are analyzing roughness and course conditions at different parts of the course from these images and applying them in our heart rate forecasting model.
+The roughness and course conditions at different parts of the course are being analyzed from these images and applied in our heart rate forecasting model.